I know you’re drowning in tech headlines right now.

 AI chips are getting real traction right now.

-Not the general AI hype you see everywhere.
-I’m talking about specialized processors designed for specific tasks.
-Companies are pouring billions into chips that can run AI models faster and cheaper than what we have today.
+Not the generic AI hype plastered everywhere.
+I’m talking specialized processors built for specific work.
+Companies are dumping billions into chips that’ll run AI models faster and cheaper than what exists now, betting that custom silicon beats generic compute every time.
+The real money’s in hardware purpose-built for inference, training, or both.
+It’s not flashy.
+It works.

 You’re already seeing this play out.
 Major cloud providers are building their own custom silicon.
-Startups are getting funded to create chips for everything from autonomous vehicles to medical imaging.
+Startups?
+They’re getting funded to create chips for everything from autonomous vehicles to medical imaging.

 The applications are here.
 The money is flowing.
 The products are shipping.